vidsinghal/vidsinghal.github.io/_pages/about.md

 ![StarTrekData]({{base_path}}/images/data_star_trek.png){: .align-right width="300px"}

 Hello!
 I'm Vidush Singhal, a 4th-year Ph.D. student in the Department of [Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at [Purdue University](https://www.purdue.edu/).
-I am incredibly fortunate and blessed to work under the esteemed guidance of Professor [Milind Kulkarni](https://engineering.purdue.edu/~milind/).
+I am fortunate to be advised by Professor [Milind Kulkarni](https://engineering.purdue.edu/~milind/).

 My research primarily focuses on compilers, with an emphasis on static analysis to enhance runtime performance of irregular programs, even at the cost of higher compile times.
 I am particularly interested in automatic parallelization and vectorization to enhance runtime performance and increase resource utilization.
 Additionally, I am focusing on data layout optimization to improve the spatial locality of irregular programs.